 I was a mess.

 When you experience a domino effect in your life, it can change you.
-Some people are lucky in that the dominos which fall are good ones.
+Some people are lucky in that the dominoes that fall are good ones.

 Then there are people like us.